Psilocybe cyanescens

-Psilocybe cyanescens (sometimes referred to as wavy caps or as the potent Psilocybe) is a species of potent psychedelic mushroom.
+Psilocybe cyanescens, commonly known as the wavy cap or potent psilocybe, is a species of potent psychedelic mushroom.
 The main compounds responsible for its psychedelic effects are psilocybin and psilocin.
 It belongs to the family Hymenogastraceae.
 A formal description of the species was published by Elsie Wakefield in 1946 in the Transactions of the British Mycological Society, based on a specimen she had recently collected at Kew Gardens.
 She had begun collecting the species as early as 1910.
 The mushroom is not generally regarded as being physically dangerous to adults.
-Since all the psychoactive compounds in P. cyanescens are water-soluble, the fruiting bodies can be rendered non-psychoactive through parboiling, allowing their culinary use.
-However, since most people find them overly bitter and they are too small to have great nutritive value, this is not frequently done.

-Psilocybe cyanescens can sometimes fruit in colossal quantity; more than 100,000 mushrooms were found growing in a single patch at a racetrack in England.
+Psilocybe cyanescens can sometimes fruit in colossal quantities; more than 100,000 individual mushrooms were found growing in a single patch at a racetrack in England.